Inventorum-Development-Team/IDT_UNEXCOM_War_on_Mars/README.md

 * Luke83: Pyramid UFOs
 * Southoftheline: official OST composer, ideas and feedback
 * Ultrakiroxei: alpha tester
-* wolwerin: Human Outpost/Station maps, Alien Laser weapons, human Alloy weapons
+* wolwerin: Human Outpost/Station maps, Alien Laser weapons, human Alloy weapons, medical items

 "UNEXCOM: War on Mars Official Soundtrack" composed by Ikhanad and Southoftheline.
-All the rights of the tracks belong to them, as their legitimate creators and owners.
+All the rights of the tracks belong to them, as they are the legitimate creators and owners.
 The content of the OST cannot be used elsewhere without their explicit permission

 *Ikhanad*:
   - GMSTORY: "Red Sand on a Boot"
   - GMTACTIC: "Soil of Ares"
   - GMTACTIC2: "Martian Meeting"
+  - GMTACTIC3: "Desperate Measures"
+  - GMTACTIC4: "Ionizing"
   - GMMARS: "Octet Chorus"
   - GMNEWMAR: "Open Path"
   - GMGEO1: "Red Sand on a Boot"